Skip to main content

 Anatomy

-1. Header row - the first row of a table contains cells that act as labels for the columns.
+2. Header row - the first row of a table contains header cells that label the cells within their column.

-1. Sort indicator (required when sortable) - sortable header cells must convey their current sort state, which can be ascending, descending, or unsorted.
+1. Sort indicator (required when sortable) - a visual indicator of the table's sort state, which can be ascending, descending, or unsorted.

 Usage